 There are many physical and psychological benefits to having indoor plants.
 Perhaps the most important is their ability to improve air quality.
+If you’re concerned about air quality in the home, perhaps due to a health condition associated with breathing, this website can show you the importance of routine maintenance of the air ducts in your home in order to keep the airways clear and flowing.
 Indoor air, often contaminated by varnishes, adhesives, furnishings, clothing, solvents, building materials, etc., can be 12x more polluted than outdoor air.
-Toxins released from these products can contribute to everything from nausea to cancer.
+Toxins released from these products can contribute to everything from nausea to cancer and this is probably why so many offices are now home to indoor plants or Moss Walls.
 Can indoor plants make a difference?
 One study tested 28 plants to see if they would be able to reduce 5 of the most common indoor pollutants: benzene, TCE, toluene, octane and alpha-pinene.
 The researchers placed the plants in sealed glass jars, exposed them to each of the 5 pollutants and rated their ability (superior, intermediate or poor) to improve air quality.
 4 plants were found to do a superior job of removing all 5 of the pollutants.
 1 did a superior job of removing 4 of the pollutants.
 Here are the top plants (the top 4 are in no particular order).

 1. Purple waffle plant (Hemigraphis alternata): Rated superb on 5/5